-These guidelines have been developed by The Manchester Ship Canal Company Limited (the statutory harbour authority and the competent harbour authority for the Harbour and Port of Manchester) to enhance the safety of towage operations within the Harbour and Port of Manchester and to provide a framework to strengthen communications and teamwork between towage operators, tug masters, pilots, pilotage exemption certificate holders, vessel masters, and the harbour authority.
+These guidelines have been developed by Heysham Port Limited (the statutory harbour authority and the competent harbour authority for Heysham Harbour) to enhance the safety of towage operations within Heysham Harbour and to provide a framework to strengthen communications and teamwork between towage operators, tug masters, pilots, pilotage exemption certificate holders, vessel masters, and the harbour authority.

-These Guidelines must be read in conjunction with the Directions, Byelaws, and other guidelines produced from time to time by The Manchester Ship Canal Company Limited, as well as any instructions or guidelines issued by terminal operators.
-Notwithstanding, the provisions of The Manchester Ship Canal Company Limited's Directions and Byelaws will prevail.
+These guidelines must be read in conjunction with the Directions, Byelaws, and other Guidelines produced from time to time by Heysham Port Limited and any instructions or guidelines produced by terminal operators.
+Notwithstanding, the provisions of Heysham Port Limited's Directions and Byelaws will prevail.